Search This Blog

 The Jetsons would eventually be used for another take on Charles Dickens's "A Christmas Carol" in a 1996 comic book by Archie Comics.
 The Cartoon Network Christmas Spectacular Issue #1 featured Mr. Spacely again being visited by three ghosts on Christmas Eve.
 This time, he doesn't learn anything from them, and they all give up.
 Once the ghosts leave, we, the readers, learn that Mr. Spacely has secretly been sending money to Santa Claus so he can afford to make toys for the galaxy's children, but he doesn't want anyone to know.
 I guess he learned something after all.

 I don't particularly remember this episode during my viewings of the Jetsons reruns, so it was fun spending a few minutes and taking a look back at Hanna-Barbera's futuristic take on the classic "Christmas Carol" story.
 All in all, it's an entertaining entry into the collection of Christmas specials.
-I enjoy the simple Hannah Barbera animation, and the excellent voice work from its era makes it a nostalgia hit.
+I enjoy the simple Hanna Barbera animation, and the excellent voice work from its era makes it a nostalgia hit.
 This special is worth watching at least once, and I highly recommend adding it to your holiday viewing rotation.

 Comments